Hanna Sinclair

 Education and Experience

-I am the founder and co-convenor of the Oxford Court Studies group, an interdisciplinary seminar series which which explores the political and cultural aspects of courts.
+I am the founder and convenor of the Oxford Court Studies seminars, an interdisciplinary series which explores the political and cultural lives of courts and courtiers.
 For more information, or to present a paper, please email me.

 Publications